Skinnytaste > Latin Recipes > Brazilian Black Beans

 • 3 cloves garlic chopped

-• kosher salt and fresh cracked pepper to taste
+• kosher salt, and fresh cracked pepper to taste

-• 2 tbsp extra virgin olive oil
+• 2 tablespoons extra virgin olive oil

 Instructions

-• Soak bean over night.
+• Soak bean over night or use the quick soak method on the package.
 Discard water.

 • In a pressure cooker combine soaked beans, ham hock and bay leaves and add enough water to cover beans at least 3 inches, about 6 cups.